-That, or it’s running from the law!
-Nah, It’s a law-abiding good citizen of a cake, but it does have more than one title.
-You can find it by looking for Cream Cheese Squares or Cream Cheese Danish Casserole Or Sopapilla Cheesecake Bars.
 Some versions call for extra butter, but this version is the light version.
 Heh, not quite.
-But it is a very simple, delicious morning treat that’s not too expensive and can be made in minutes.
-It’s a marvelous little convenience recipe and I have no idea how I avoided making it all these year.
+But it is a very simple, delicious morning treat that's not too expensive and can be made in minutes.
+It's a marvelous little spin on Cheese Danish pastries, and I have no idea how I avoided making it all these year.

-To start, you put crescent dough over the bottom of a pan and top it with a mixture of cream cheese, egg, sugar and vanilla.
+To start, you put crescent dough over the bottom of an 8-inch pan and top it with a mixture of cream cheese, egg, sugar and vanilla.
+I lined mine with foil, but you can skip this step if you like.

 You then spread remaining crescent dough on top, brush with a little egg and sprinkle with sugar.